ianlcurtis/prompt-flow-rag-lab/README.md

 ## Stretch Goal - Create prompt variants
 A variant refers to a specific version of a tool node that has distinct settings.
 Currently, variants are supported only in the LLM tool.
 For example, in the LLM tool, a new variant can represent either a different prompt content or different connection settings.

 Prompt flow allows you to create variants of a prompt and compare their performance.
-This is a powerful tool to help you to quickly get to a high performing prompt.
+This is a powerful tool to help you quickly get to a high performing prompt.
 You'll see the prompt variant toolbar buttons at the top of `Prompt` and `LLM` node types (see below).

 ![alt text](images/prompt-variants-toolbar.png)
 ![alt text](images/llm-variants-toolbar.png)